Preparing for Your Visit

-Thank you for choosing Ascension SE Wisconsin Hospital - Franklin Campus for your health care needs.
+Thank you for choosing Ascension St. Francis Hospital for your health care needs.

-Whether you are visiting us for a lab test, imaging exam, diagnostic test, outpatient procedure or surgery, we want to provide you with the highest level of quality care and clinical excellence, all while keeping in mind your personal needs.
+Whether you're visiting Ascension St. Francis Hospital for a lab test, imaging exam, diagnostic test, outpatient procedure or surgery, we want to provide you with the highest level of quality care and clinical excellence, all while keeping in mind your personal needs.

 Preparing for Your Lab, Radiology or Diagnostic Test

 For some services, such as mammography, you may be instructed to report directly to that department.
-For others, you will be instructed where and when to check in.
-Your information will be confirmed upon arrival, and you will be asked for photo identification, any co-pays, and your insurance card, if applicable.
+For others you'll be instructed where and when to check in.
+Your information will be confirmed upon arrival, and you'll be asked for photo identification, any co-pays and your insurance card, if applicable.
 You will be asked to complete and/or receive any necessary paperwork.

-Before you leave, you will be given information about any expected recovery time and follow-up instructions.
+Before you leave, you'll be given information about any expected recovery time and follow-up instructions.
 You may also leave with a prescription, which may be filled at any Ascension Wisconsin Pharmacy or the pharmacy of your choice.

 Preparing for an Outpatient Procedure

-Your doctor may schedule you for a procedure through Franklin Same Day Surgery.
+Your doctor may schedule you for a procedure through St. Francis Same Day Surgery.
 Before your procedure date, you may need some pre-admission tests that will be scheduled by the doctor doing your procedure.
-You will be given specific instructions about any dietary restrictions, medications or other things to do before your procedure.
+You'll be given specific instructions about any dietary restrictions, medications or other things to do before your procedure.
 You may also receive a call from the department to gather any other information your procedural team might need.

 Our Patient Registration Department will call to pre-register you.
 You will be given instructions about where and when to check in for same-day surgery.
-Free parking is available at Franklin Campus.
+Free parking is available at St. Francis.

-After your procedure, you may go to the recovery room, where you will be monitored for discharge.
-Visitors may not be allowed in the recovery room, but when you are awake and ready, you will be taken to a private room where you can see visitors until discharge.
+After your procedure, you may go to a recovery room where you'll be monitored for discharge.
+Visitors may not be allowed in the recovery room, but when you are awake and ready, you'll be taken to a private room where you can see visitors until discharge.

-Before you leave, you will be given instructions about your care at home and any prescriptions your doctor may have written for you.
-Because of the effects of medication and anesthesia, you may not drive yourself home after your procedure, so you will need to arrange transportation.
+Before you leave, you'll be given instructions about your care at home and any prescriptions your doctor may have written for you.
+Because of the effects of medication and anesthesia, you may not drive yourself home after your procedure.
+So, you'll need to arrange transportation.

 Preparing for Your Surgery

-If you are coming to Franklin Campus for surgery, our skilled staff will provide you with excellent care during your stay.
-We will also make sure you are prepared in advance for what to expect.
-You will be given a booklet, "Getting Ready for Surgery," that includes a checklist to use before and after your surgery; it will also explain what to expect at the hospital.
+You'll be given a booklet, "Getting Ready for Surgery," that includes a checklist to use before and after your surgery; it also explains what to expect at the hospital.
 The booklet gives some specific tips on preparing for your child’s surgery, as well.

 Preparation for surgery is very similar to preparation for an outpatient procedure as outlined above.
-Before your surgery date, you may need some pre-admission tests that may be scheduled by your surgeon or primary care physician.
-You will receive a call from the Pre-Procedure Assessment Center to gather any other information your surgical team might need.
+Before your surgery date, you may need pre-admission tests that may be scheduled by your surgeon or primary care provider.
+You'll receive a call from the Pre-Procedure Assessment Center to gather any other information your surgical team might need.

-Our Patient Registration Department will call to pre-register you and provide you with instructions about where and when to check in.
-Your doctor may also give you specific instructions about any dietary restrictions, medications or other things to do before your surgery.
-Free parking is available at Franklin Campus.
+Our Patient Registration Department will call to pre-register you and provide you with instructions about where and when to check in, and your doctor may also give you specific instructions about any dietary restrictions, medications or other things to do before your surgery.
+Free parking is available at St. Francis.

-When you check in, bring a photo ID, insurance card, and a check or credit card to cover any co-pays, deductibles, or co-insurance.
+When you check in, bring a photo ID, insurance card, and a check or credit card to cover any co-pays, deductibles or co-insurance.
 If you need inhalers, your CPAP machine, canes, walkers, or crutches, do bring these with you.
-You should also pack any items you will need for an overnight stay, including glasses, dentures and hearing aids –– ask your doctor if you should bring any prescription medications.
+You should also pack any items you'll need for an overnight stay, including glasses, dentures and hearing aids.
+Ask your doctor if you should bring any prescription medications.

-After your surgery, you will go to the Post Anesthesia Care Unit (PACU), where you will be monitored until being moved to a hospital room or the Intensive Care Unit if you need constant care.
-Visitors may not be allowed in the Recovery Room, but when you are awake and ready, you will be taken to a private room where you can see visitors until discharge.
+After your surgery, you'll go to the Post Anesthesia Care Unit (PACU), where you'll be monitored until being moved to a hospital room or the Intensive Care Unit if you need constant care.
+Visitors may not be allowed in the recovery room, but when you are awake and ready, you'll be taken to a private room where you can see visitors until discharge.

-Before you leave, you will be given instructions about your care at home and any prescriptions your doctor may have written for you.
+Before you leave, you'll be given instructions about your care at home and any prescriptions your doctor may have written for you.
 You should make arrangements to get home, as you should not drive yourself after surgery.

 Things to Remember